 Advantest Corporation and certain of its domestic subsidiaries have retirement and severance defined benefit plans covering substantially all of their employees.
-The benefits are based on years of service and the employee's compensation and vest after one year of service.
 Prior service cost that results from amendments to the plan is amortized over the average remaining service period of the employees expected to receive benefits.
 Unrecognized net gain and loss is also amortized over the average remaining service period of the employees expected to receive benefits.

-On October 1, 2004, Advantest Corporation and certain of its domestic subsidiaries received approval from the Minister of Health and Labor to return the substitutional portion of its Employees' Pension Fund plans for the prior employees' services under the transfer of its Employees' Pension Fund plans to the defined benefit corporate pension plan, and made the payment of the amount pertinent to the return (minimum liability reserve) to the national treasury on February 24, 2005.
-Advantest accounted for the elimination of future benefits and relief of past obligations with the transfer of assets as the culmination of a series of steps in a single settlement transaction and recognized a net gain of \$3,317 million through these transactions for the year ended March 31, 2005, which is included in selling, general and administrative expenses and consists of \$6,116 million of a subsidy from the government, calculated as the difference between the obligation settled and the plan assets transferred to the government, and \$2,799 million of a settlement loss on recognition of related unrecognized actuarial loss.
+On October 1, 2004, Advantest Corporation and certain of its consolidated domestic subsidiaries received approval from the Minister of Health and Labor to return the substitutional portion of its Employees' Pension Fund (EPF) for the prior employees' services under the transfer of its EPF to the defined benefit corporate pension plan, and made the payment of the amount pertinent to the return (minimum liability reserve) to the national treasury on February 24, 2005.
+Advantest accounted for the elimination of future benefits and relief of past obligations with the transfer of assets as the culmination of a series of steps in a single settlement transaction and recognized a net gain of \(\frac{\frac{1}}{3}\), 317 million through these transactions for the year ended March 31, 2005, which is included in selling, general and administrative expenses and consists of \(\frac{\frac{1}}{6}\), 116 million of a subsidy from the government, calculated as the difference between the obligation settled and the plan assets transferred to the government, and \(\frac{\frac{2}}{2}\),799 million of a settlement loss on recognition of related unrecognized actuarial loss.
 See Note 17 to the consolidated financial statements for further discussion.